 Common eczema triggers

-In eczema, the skin is less able to both retain water within its cells, and to produce fats and oils.
+In eczema, the skin is less able to retain water within its cells and to produce fats and oils.
 This means the skin’s barrier function is compromised, leaving it susceptible to dryness, irritation and infection.

 There are lots of different things that can result in you developing eczema.
 Some of the main eczema causes are:

-- Your body producing more of the IgE antibody than needed, which can impact on your immune system.
+- Your body producing more of the IgE antibody than needed, which can impact your immune system

 How to treat eczema

 It’s not uncommon for red, dry or itchy skin patches to develop on a baby’s face, behind their ears and/or within the folds that are on their neck, knees and elbows.1